DeBraid/bitcoin-notes/bitcoin-princeton-lectures.md

 * Innovation: **block chain** and **proof-of-work consensus protocol**.
 * Packaged together with aforementioned innovations.

-Bitcoin solved the double-spend problem of P2P digital asset transfer (and mon. supp.) without use of “trusted” intermediaries.
+Bitcoin solved the double-spend problem of P2P digital asset transfer (and monetary supply) without use of “trusted” intermediaries.

-As close as one can get to unintermediated digital cash.
+> As close as one can get to unintermediated digital cash.
 ￼
-POW: Dynamic Membership Multisig
+## POW: Dynamic Membership Multisig

 P2P payment requests broadcast to network are validated and added to the block chain by pseudonymous “miner nodes.”
 Miners must collectively “sign off” on requests.

 How?
 Simple voting procedure will not work: Sybil attacks (spam).

 POW makes it artificially expensive (hardware + electricity) to validate payments—guards against Sybil attacks.
 Miners compete against each other to solve math problem, winner gets to add validated requests to block chain.
 (Winning) miners compensated in newly-issued bitcoin (and fees).
 ￼
-So, what’s the big deal?
+## So, what?

-A fixed supply of electronic digits that can be transferred over the Internet without traditional middlemen.
+> A fixed supply of electronic digits that can be transferred over the Internet without traditional middlemen.
 P2P transactions, no need to relinquish personal info to 3rd parties.

+## Other Benefits:
-Can send $100M of BTC from here to Moscow in 10 min. almost zero user cost (social cost higher).
+* Can send $100M of BTC from here to Moscow in 10 min. almost zero user cost (social cost higher).

-Bypass clunky ACH, correspondent banking system.
+* Bypass clunky ACH, correspondent banking system.

-Huge deal for international remittances market.
+* Huge deal for international remittances market.

-Block chain has proven to be highly secure (so far).

-Episodes of loss related to 3rd parties (Mt.
-Gox) not BTC.
+* Block chain has proven to be highly secure (so far, episodes of loss related to 3rd parties (Mt.
+Gox) not BTC.)
-￼
-1. 2.
-3. 4.

-•
-Example: International Payments
+### Use Case: International Payments
 Want to send $100 from my Chase NY to your account at Bank of Cyprus, Nicosia ($50 fees at each end?).
 Align Commerce claims to “use the blockchain” to effect same transfer at much lower cost (price).
 How?
 AC ACH debits my USD Chase account (slowest part).
 AC buys BTC (sells USD) on domestic BTC exchange.
 AC sells BTC (buys EUR) on foreign BTC exchange.
 AC SEPA credits your Bank of Cyprus account.
 ￼
-•
-•
-1. 2.
-3. 4.
-•
-Example: International Payments
-Want to send $100 from my Chase NY to your account at Bank of Cyprus, Nicosia ($50 fees at each end?).
-Align Commerce claims to “use the blockchain” to effect same transfer at much lower cost.
-AC ACH debits my Chase account (slowest part).
-AC buys BTC (sells USD) on domestic BTC exchange.
-AC sells BTC (buys EUR) on foreign BTC exchange.
-AC SEPA credits your Bank of Cyprus account.
-“Using the blockchain” = using BTC as a “vehicle currency.”“free” ￼
+“Using the blockchain” = using BTC as a "vehicle currency".
-•
+￼
-Bitcoin as digital gold
+### Bitcoin as digital gold
 Like gold, supply of bitcoin not subject to government manipulation.
 Though government can still tax and legislate.
 Compliance is an issue (it always is).
-W/o hassle of storing, assaying, transporting physical gold.
+Without hassle of storing, assaying, transporting physical gold.
 Highly volatile, but may nevertheless be preferable to mismanaged monetary systems?

-•
-￼
-Inflation rates, selected countries

-Downsides
+## Downsides

-Highly volatile exchange rate (e.g., against unit of account).
+* Highly volatile exchange rate (e.g., against unit of account).

-Though, not such a big deal if BTC became the unit of account.
-But inelastic money supply makes it a lousy money.
+* inelastic money supply makes it a lousy money.

-While users costs are (presently) low, total costs (miner compensation) range between 2-4% of transaction volume.
+* While users costs are (presently) low, total costs (miner compensation) range between 2-4% of transaction volume.

-Most of this cost is financed through seigniorage revenue.
+* Most of this cost is financed through seigniorage revenue.
 Since BTC supply will cease to grow, user fees will have to replace seigniorage.
 Not entirely clear where this cost will settle.
-￼
-Bitcoin market price

-Bitcoin miner

-Statistics

-BTC in circulation 14M = $3B (compare USD, $1.3T).
-￼
-Statistics

-BTC in circulation 14M = $3B (compare USD, $1.3T).

-75 transactions/min (compare Visa, 200,000/min).
-￼
-Statistics

-BTC in circulation 14M = $3B (compare USD, $1.3T).

-75 transactions/min (compare Visa, 200,000/min).

-Statistics
+## Statistics

-BTC in circulation 14M = $3B (compare USD, $1.3T).
+* BTC in circulation 14M = $3B (compare USD, $1.3T).

-75 transactions/min (compare Visa, 200,000/min).
+* 75 transactions/min (compare Visa, 200,000/min).

-(Ironically) Most are intermediated via Coinbase, Bitpay, etc.
+* (Ironically) Most are intermediated via Coinbase, Bitpay, etc.

-Bitcoin and banking
+## Bitcoin and banking

 Bitcoin solves a payment problem, not a credit problem.
 Credit supported by reputation, collateral.
 Banks turn illiquid assets (reputation, collateral) into money.
 Demandable liabilities, redeemable for base money @ par.

 Base money = historically specie, today fiat currency.
 Fractional reserve banking (liquidity transformation).
 What prevents banks from issuing demandable liabilities redeemable in BTC (or any other object)?
 ￼
-Bitcoin and banking

-U.S. “free” banking era 1836-63.

-Thousands of private state-chartered banks issuing their own banknotes redeemable on demand for specie.

-Private clearinghouses (e.g., Suffolk Bank 1818-58).

-National banking era 1863-1913.
+During U.S. “free” banking era 1836-63, thousands of private state-chartered banks issuing their own banknotes redeemable on demand for specie.
+Private clearinghouses (e.g., Suffolk Bank 1818-58), then national banking era 1863-1913.

 National banknotes redeemable for specie on demand.
 State banknotes replaced by checking accounts.
 No central bank, no lender-of-last resort.
 ￼
-Bitcoin vs. Fedcoin
+## Bitcoin vs. Fedcoin

 Existing banking system largely based on pre-Internet tech.